2017 Solar Eclipse To Be Streamed From 100,000 Feet: How And Where To Watch It Live

 NASA referred to the livestream as the “Megastream” on account of the many platforms they’ll be using to cover the celestial event.

-According to Stream’s CMO, Will Jamieson, they will have 57 teams launching high-altitude balloons from different locations within the so-called path of totality in order to provide the best views of the 2017 solar eclipse.
+According to Stream’s CMO, Will Jamieson, they will have 57 teams launching high-altitude balloons from different locations within the path of totality to provide the best views of the 2017 solar eclipse.

 On 8/21, the path of totality will have a maximum width of 71 miles and an average width of about 67.
 Make sure you're in the path! pic.twitter.com/gui8FiAiPO